medcomdk/dk-ehmi-sbdh/input/pagecontent/ReliableMessagingSBDH.md

 </figure>
 <br>

-When Reliable Messaging is implemented, the Receiver **SHALL** check the incoming EnvelopeIdentifier and Message/MetaInformation/Identifier (hereafter MessageIdentifier) against a cache of previously received ehmiSBDHEnvelopes.
+When Reliable Messaging is implemented, the Receiver **SHALL** check the incoming StandardBusinessDocumentHeader/DocumentInformation/Identifier (hereafter EnvelopeIdentifier) and the StandardBusinessDocumentHeader/BusinessScope/Scope[Type:DOCUMENTID]/InstanceIdentifier (hereafter MessageIdentifier) against a cache of previously received ehmiSBDHEnvelopes.
 The correct action to take depends on what is received:

 | Case                                                            | Description                |
 |:----------------------------------------------------------------|:---------------------------|